-Your current situation can be depicted as "Oppression (Exhaustion)" transforming into "Deliverance".
+Your current situation can be depicted as "Modesty" transforming into "Keeping Still, Mountain".

-In front of you lies "Lake" which transforms into "Thunder".
-That means that joy, pleasure, and attraction are being transformed into movement, initiative, and action.
-Behind you lies "Water", representing danger and the unknown.
+In front of you lies "Mountain", representing stillness and obstruction.
+Behind you lies "Earth" which transforms into "Mountain".
+That means that docility and receptivity are being transformed into stillness and obstruction.

 The Situation